Indian football legend Mohammed Habib dead | Sports-Games

 Up against a visiting team that had a star-studded line up with big names like Pele, Carlos Alberto, Georgio Chinaglia and others in its ranks, Mohun Bagan held their own in a creditable 2-2 draw with midfield mainstay Habib being one of the scorers.

-In one of his biggest acknowledgments, Habib was singed out by Pele after the match with the one of the world's greatest player praising his game.
+In one of his biggest acknowledgments, Habib was singled out by Pele after the match as one of the world's greatest player praised his game.

+Habib etched his name in the folklore of Indian football in 1970, when he played an integral part in the Blue Tigers' bronze medal-winning run in the Asian Games.

+He followed that up by helping India become the joint winners of the Pesta Sukan Cup with South Vietnam in 1971.
+Habib played international football till 1975, and was conferred the Arjuna Award for his contribution to the game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)